sjkorvin/sjkorvin.github.io/about/index.md

 [MyFlightBook Public Flights](https://myflightbook.com/logbook/public/myflights.aspx?uid=l90DRDps%2FsiuX0RJvCVnO3UTp6VJv3jr4DzJfK%2FlIs8%3D)

 Disclaimer: This is everywhere where I WANT you to be able to find me.
-Obviously, I exist elsewhere online.
+Obviously, I exist elsewhere online, whether I maintain my accounts or not.
+Some of the platforms where I exist elsewhere are very overwhelming for me and I do not want a public presence on them.
 If you bring up profiles of mine other than the ones linked to on this page and this website's homepage, I will ignore them.